jhvanderschee/jekyllcodex/_posts/2020-02-25-instafeed-js-alternative-for-instagram.md

 ### The solution

 The solution I came up with is quite simple: fully split the server-side and client-side part by using XML(RSS) as an intermediate.
 For the server-side part I used Zapier (free).
 Zapier authenticates with Instagram and gets the required long lived access token, that is impossible to require with Javascript alone.
-Using this token it listens to the users feed with a five minute interval.
+Using this token it listens to the users feed in a five minute interval.
 When it discovers a new post/image, it adds this to a Zapier RSS feed that has nothing to do with Instagram.
 Now we just need a few lines of Javascript (8 to be exact) to visualize this RSS feed.
 A touch of CSS makes it easier on the eyes.

 ### The code